Portfolio Preparation for Architecture for 16 to 18 Year Olds

 Please note: This course is for students aged 16 to 18 years old only

-Miraj Ahmed is a practising painter and architect.
-He has taught at the Architectural Association since 2000 and is a Design Fellow at the University of Cambridge (since 2006) and Associate Lecturer at Camberwell College of Art.
+Miraj Ahmed is an artist and architect.
+He has taught at the Architectural Association since 2000, is an Associate Lecturer at Camberwell College of Art and was a Design Fellow at the University of Cambridge from 2006 to 2014.

 Please bring with you to the first session:

 - if you would like to work on the computer your are welcome to bring your own laptop (preferably with Photoshop installed) but this is not essential and the course does not include software tuition

 - black and coloured pencils and pens

 - second hand magazines to cut up for collage

 - different types of card and paper of various weights for model making, such as old cereal boxes, shoe boxes, grease-proof paper etc. (they don't need to be white)